AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InterfaceClassType/_ctor.md

 InterfaceClassType Constructor
 ==============================
-AutomationML 2.1 APICreates a Wrapper for the specified XElement, if it is a CAEX InterfaceClass.
+Creates a Wrapper for the specified XElement, if it is a CAEX InterfaceClass.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)